Frnn4268/Dockerized_3-tier_webapp/README.md

-# Minimal 3-Tier Web Application
+# Dockerized Minimal 3-Tier Web Application

 This project is a minimal implementation of a three-tier web application architecture, designed to demonstrate the use of various modern technologies and deployment techniques.
 It comprises a Node.js service, a Go API, a PostgreSQL database, and a React (Vite) frontend.